ejdzenem/gitcheatsheets/git-bestpractices.md

     directory without hope of recourse.

 - use `git clean` without
-    previously running with "`-n`" first
+    previously running with `-n` first

     This will delete untracked files without hope of recourse.